GfSE/SAF-Specification/developing-saf/development.md

 ![System Architecture Framework](../../diagrams/Logo_SAF.png)
-# SAF Development Documentation : How SAF is Developed?
+# How SAF is Developed?

 ## Kinds of Models